t4d-gmbh/voter-turnout-in-switzerland/README.md

   />
 </p>

-As we can see, the voter turnout in the canton of Appenzell Innerrhoden is exceptionally low.
+As we can see, the voter turnout in the canton of *Appenzell Innerrhoden* is exceptionally low.
 After the federal elections, it was reported that the Federal Statistical Office made a mistake when importing the data from this canton.
 We do not know whether the data available to us (for this Canton) is affected by this error.
 It is a small canton with five municipalities.

 ### Input variables

 A plot with histograms for all 31 variables you find in this repository: [Multi-plot with histograms](https://github.com/t4d-gmbh/voter-turnout-in-switzerland/blob/main/plots/histogram-overview.png).
 Among the variables we find the following types:

-- Percentage (0 to 100%) like the Foreign nationals in % of the total popoluation
+- Percentage (0 to 100%) like the Percentage of foreign nationals
-- Numbers (cardinal) like the number of private households or the the area of a commune (km²)
+- Numbers (cardinal) like the number of private households

-Since there are no categorical variables and no ordinal or nominal numbers we can use all input variables for calculations.
+Since there are no ordinal or nominal numbers and categorical variables we can use all input variables for calculations.

 ### Correlations